aws/aws-emr-containers-best-practices/content/cost-optimization/docs/cost-optimization.md

 ### EMR on EKS and EC2 Spot Instances: Best Practices

-To summarize here are our recommendations
+In summary, our recommendations are:

 - Use EC2 Spot instances for Spark executors and On-Demand instances for drivers.
     - Diversify the instances types (Instance family and size) used in a cluster.
-- Use a single AZ to launch a cluster to save Inter-AZ data transfer cost.
+- Use a single AZ to launch a cluster to save Inter-AZ data transfer cost and improve job performance.
-- Use Karpenter for capacity provisioning and scaling when running EMR on EKS jobs
+- Use Karpenter for capacity provisioning and scaling when running EMR on EKS jobs.
-- If using EKS nodegroups use EKS Managed Nodegroups with Cluster Autoscaler.
+- If use Cluster Autoscaler not Karpenter, use EKS Managed Nodegroups.
-- If using EKS self-managed nodegroups use Capacity Optimized Allocation strategy with the nodegroup and AWS Node Termination Handler.
+- If using EKS self-managed nodegroups, enuse the Capacity Optimized Allocation strategy and AWS Node Termination Handler are in place.
-- Use Node decommission/PVC Reuse features, they help to reduce the time taken to complete EMR on EKS jobs running on EC2 Spot.
+- Utilizing Node decommissioning and PVC Reuse techniques can help reduce the time taken to complete EMR on EKS job when EC2 Spot interruptions occur.
+However, they do not guarantee 100% avoidance of data loss during shuffling interruptions.
-- Use Dynamic Resource Allocation, this feature is particularly useful if multiple applications share resources in your Spark cluster, and Spot helps to improve the throughput at a low cost.
+- Implementing a Remote Shuffle Service (RSS) solution can enhance job stability and availability if Node decommissioning and PVC Reuse features do not fully meet your requirements.
+- Spark's Dynamic Resource Allocation (DRA) feature is particularly useful for reducing job costs, as it releases idle resources if not needed.
+The cost of EMR on EKS is determined by resource consumption at various stages of a job and is not calculated by the EMR unit price * job run time.
+- DRA implementation on EKS is different from Spark on YARN.
+Check out the details [here](https://aws.github.io/aws-emr-containers-best-practices/performance/docs/dra/).
-- Decouple Compute and Storage (S3 for Input/Output data).
+- Decouple Compute and Storage.
+For example use S3 to store Input/Output data or use RSS to store shuffle data.
 It allows independent scaling of processing and storage.
 There is low chance of losing data in case of a Spot interruption too.
 - Reduce Spark’s Shuffle Size and Blast Radius.
 This allows to select more Spot instances for diversification and also reduces the time taken to recompute/move the shuffle files in case of an interruption.
-- Automate Spot Interruption handling using existing tools and services.
+- Automate Spot Interruption handling via existing tools and services.

 ### Conclusion

 In this document, we covered best practices to cost effectively run EMR on EKS workloads using EC2 Spot Instances.
-We covered three key aspects of Provisioning, Interruption Handling and Scaling and the best practices under each of them.
-We hope this document provides prescriptive guidance on running EMR workload on EKS with significant cost savings by utilizing Spot instances.
+We have outlined three key areas: Provisioning, Interruption Handling, and Scaling, along with the corresponding best practices for each.
+We aim for this document to offer prescriptive guidance on running EMR on EKS workloads with substantial cost savings through the utilization of Spot instances.